PawelLipski/docker-ci-blog/blog.md

 But with respect to the project files... since it's ci/tox/build-context that's passed as build context, the Dockerfile doesn't know anything about the files from outside the ci/tox/build-context!
-This means that even though other files change as the project is being developed, we could theoretically use the same image as long as ci/tox/build-context remains untouched.
+This means that even though other files change as the project is being developed, we could theoretically use the same image if ci/tox/build-context remains untouched.
 Note that the build context usually changes very rarely compared to the actual source files.

 There's a catch here, though.